Are External French Doors Energy Efficient?

 Are French Doors Energy Efficient?

 It’s important to bear in mind how technology has evolved.
-A pair of energy efficient external doors from the 1990s would be rated poorly by today’s standards.
+A pair of energy efficient external french doors from the 1990s would be rated poorly by today’s standards.
 This is down to incremental improvements in glazing technology, like the practice of trapping an inert gas (like argon) between the double-glazing, or using a microscopically thin layer of metallic particles to reflect your home’s heat back inside the room.

 You should also consider where in your home you’re going to be installing your French doors.